PRIVACY POLICY

 We collect or are provided personal data in the normal course of business.
 Provision of personal data to us is never a requirement, however if you do not provide us with the personal data necessary for us to carry out an action at your request or under a contract with or relating to you, for example to respond to your query or provide Services to you, we may not be able to respond to your query or provide Services to you.

 Some privacy laws such as the CCPA require that we disclose this data by certain category types collected in the past 12 months.
 The table below lists those types.
-For the sake of clarity, we do not collect information in these categories: Protected Classification Characteristics Data, Sensitive Personal Data, Biometric Information or Sensory Data.

 We use personal data in the normal course of our business, including to provide, secure, manage and improve our Services and to meet any binding contractual or legal obligations.
 Some privacy laws such as GDPR require that we disclose to you the purpose and lawful basis for collecting this data and we do so in the table below.
 In most cases, the lawful ground (or legal basis) for our processing will be that the processing is necessary: (i) for our legitimate interests in carrying out our business, including to maintain, improve and market our products and services, provided those interests are not outweighed by your rights and interests (‘Legitimate Interests’), (ii) to perform a contract with you (‘Contract’), or (iii) to comply with our legal obligations (‘Legal Obligation’).